Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 The charming little Village at Holualoa had enough shops, galleries, and cafes to keep our little family entertained for quite a while!

-There is everything you can imagine here.
-Ukuleles, gemstone creations, antiques, sourdough bread, and of course, lots and lots of Kona coffee!
+Additionally, there is everything you can imagine here: ukuleles, gemstone creations, antiques, sourdough bread, and, of course, lots and lots of Kona coffee!

 You can definitely stick to your $10 budget here.
-Unless you find that perfect antique, ukulele, pottery piece, or anything else, of course!
+However, unless you find that perfect antique, ukulele, pottery piece, or anything else, of course!

 8. Find your new favorite waterfall!

-I don’t know what is so calming about a waterfall, but I know that I could sit and watch/listen to one all day.
+I don’t know what is so calming about a waterfall, but I know I could sit and watch or listen to one all day.

-There’s also ‘Akaka Falls, which is located inside the ‘Akaka Falls State Park in Hawaii.
-It’s a 422-foot natural waterfall.
+There’s also the ‘Akaka Falls, which is located inside the ‘Akaka Falls State Park in Hawaii.
+Interestingly, it’s a 422-foot natural waterfall.

 9. Learn all about Honey at Big Island Bees!